MARS-M: When Variance Reduction Meets Matrices: Preliminaries

-It is worth noting that Muon is targeted only for optimizing matrix-like parameters, while AdamW is often applied to optimize vector-like parameters, including embeddings, language model head and RMSNorm.
-However, a lot of empirical evidences~\citep{yuan2024mars,semenov2025benchmarking} found that the original version of Muon does not perform so satisfactorily. \citet{liu2025muon} discovered that the inferior performance is due to mismatched updates on the two kinds of parameters (i.e., matrix-like parameters and vector-like parameters).
-In detail, the RMS norm of AdamW update typically ranges from approximately 0.2 to 0.4 during LLM training.
+It is worth noting that Muon is designed primarily for optimizing matrix-like parameters, while AdamW is often applied to vector-like parameters, including embeddings, the language model head, and RMSNorm.
+However, empirical evidence~\citep{yuan2024mars,semenov2025benchmarking} has shown that the original version of Muon does not perform as well in practice. \citet{liu2025muon} attributed the inferior performance to mismatched update magnitudes across the two types of parameters (i.e., matrix-like and vector-like parameters).
+In particular, the RMS norm of AdamW updates typically ranges from approximately 0.2 to 0.4 during LLM training.
 Based on this observation, they proposed a variant of Muon (referred to as ``Moonlight'' in this paper):

 where $\Xb_t\in\mathbb{R}^{m\times n}$ is the matrix-like parameter to be optimized, and $\lambda>0$ is the decoupled weight decay parameter.
 Such a corrected version demonstrates great performance in a lot of benchmarks~\citep{semenov2025benchmarking,wen2025fantastic} and successfully applied in training industrial large language models~\citep{team2025kimi,zeng2025glm}.